 Stop Stinky Shea!
-You don’t want stinky shea and neither do your customers.
+You don’t want shea butter with a horrible smell and neither do your customers.
 Learn more…

 “Your shea butter smells nice”.
 I hear that so often.
 I run into many who have been using refined shea butter to get away from the rancid sort of smell that poorly made shea butter has.

 Baraka Shea Butter is ‘naturally refined’.
 The traditional process naturally removes moisture, getting the moisture content to the point where the final shea butter has a very long and stable shelf life, even in the hot conditions on the edge of the Sahara.

 Many manufacturers and crafters who have tried Baraka Shea Butter after years of using refined have discovered they don’t need refined shea butter to make a good product.
 They just need good raw shea butter.

 They have been amazed and relieved to discover they don’t need to use chemically refined shea butter, treated with bleach and hexanes to make consistently great products.

 After trying Baraka Shea Butter many have switched and are now able to provide their customers with a natural and healthy product made with pure, unrefined and handmade shea butter.

 They love it when they realize they can make great products with raw, unrefined shea butter.

 Usually because it is poorly made.
 Made from poor quality shea nuts (seeds) and not finished properly to remove excess moisture.
 When this happens the shea butter will quickly begin to go rancid, developing a foul smell and often feeling a bit sticky and slimy to the touch.